GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week04-discussion.md

-# Statics Applied: Bridging Data & Decisions in Project Management

-*Part of my Elementary Statistics coursework at Florida Southern College, exploring how stats drive smarter project management decisions.*

-# Week 4 Discussion Topic:
+# Week 4 Discussion: How the Central Limit Theorem Supports Confident Decision-Making

+> *This discussion explores how the Central Limit Theorem allows project managers to use sample data to reliably estimate population parameters, enhancing planning accuracy and leadership confidence.*

+---

+## **Discussion Topic**

 #### Discuss how the Central Limit Theorem supports the use of sample data to estimate population parameters.
 Provide an example showing a confidence interval for a population mean and interpret the result.
 Cite at least one reliable source.

 ---

 In project management, I often have to make instant decisions without having all of the information.
 The **Central Limit Theorem (CLT)** is a statistical concept that I am excited to add to my toolkit.